mattray/managed_automate-cookbook/README.md

 ## airgap_bundle ##

-This recipe requires internet access and is used to create an airgap installation bundle (AIB file) from the "current" release channel.
-It copies the download AIB file to a destination directory with both the original filename and a generic filename for consistent installations (if desired).
+This recipe requires internet access and is used to download the `chef-automate` CLI and create an airgap installation bundle (AIB file) from the "current" release channel.
+It copies the downloaded AIB file to a destination directory with both the original filename and a generic filename for consistent installations if desired.
 It will download a full AIB every run (currently 600 megabytes), so you may want to limit it to daily usage.

 ## backup